 To be fair it isn’t just because we need our daily fix of ‘Instacrap’ and cat videos.
-These days smartphones are music players, cameras, bus tickets, and some tech-savvy-slickers even use their phones to pay for stuff or even answer their door.
+These days smartphones are music players, cameras and bus tickets.
 They have become an essential accessory for modern life and often now you can simply leave the house with just your phone!
 What a time to be alive!

 The same applies to travel too.
 If you have caught a flight recently then you probably know that printed boarding cards are well on the way to obsolescence in favour of downloadable QR passes on smartphones.
 That’s before we even get into COVID health passes, digital visas, accommodation booked through apps and calling an UBER to pick you up from the airport.

 However, it seems to me that using our phones when travelling is never quite as straightforward as it could and should be.
 My native sim card rarely works outside of my home country and if it does costs me a small fortune to use.
 I used to buy local sims when I reached a destination that can prove time consuming and costly.

-In today’s post, we are going to take a look at eSims by HolaFly – one of the hottest, freshest and bestest eSim providers that we have ever come across.
+In today’s post, we are going to take a look at eSims by HolaFly – one of the hottest, freshest and best eSim providers that we have ever come across.
 I will tell you about what it is, how it works, what it cost and how it fared when I tried it for myself in Europe.

 What is an eSIM and how does it work?